 Older couple walking hand in hand down asphalt drive

-An elder law attorney is not to be confused with an estate planning lawyer even though the two interests often overlap.
+An elder law attorney is not to be confused with an estate planning lawyer, even though the two interests often overlap.
 Estate planning primarily concentrates on the distribution of assets after death, while Elder law targets the preservation of assets for personal benefit and care while the person is living.
 Most often, elder law attorneys are also accomplished at estate planning.
 A reputable elder law attorney will assess and protect a client’s legal and financial situation, both present and future.

 Empowering Seniors: The Comprehensive Scope of Elder Law Practice

 Elder law covers an extensive range of legal and financial matters that affect senior citizens and disabled people.
 The laws that govern the elderly are complex, vary from state to state, and are frequently subject to change.
 It is vitally important to choose a skilled attorney who stays acquainted with the ever-changing legal landscape.
-There are complicated questions associated with the lives of older adults, and the answers will be different for each unique individual.
-An elder law attorney must be well informed in many disciplines including, but not limited to:
+Elder law attorneys focus on issues related to long-term care, protection of assets, estate planning, public benefits, disability and special needs planning, protective proceedings, end-of-life issues, and advocating for the elderly in a variety of legal and policy areas.

 • The preservation and transfer of assets